96moustafa/sim_gazebo_bringup/README.md

     $ ros2 launch sim_gazebo_bringup sim_gazebo.launch.py
     ```

-    > Note: The first time you run the sim_gazebo.launch.py, it will clone a PX4-Autopilot with some modifications and a gazebo repository from Github in the parent directory of your ros2_ws directory.
+    > Note: The first time you run the sim_gazebo.launch.py, it will clone the specified PX4-Autopilot repository and the specified gazebo repository from Github in the parent directory of your ros2_ws directory.
 Therefore, it is important to have an SSH connection to your Github account.

  4. After running the script, it will parse the scenarios directories and you will be prompted to choose a scenario by entering its corresponding number.